 2. The profile of PE and Sport being raised across the school

 Leadership and teamwork qualities are reinforced within the PE curriculum across the whole school.
 Positive behaviour and fair play are always recognised and praised in PE, whether it be a standout performance within a PE lesson or exemplary standards of sportsmanship recognised in our children at tournaments.
-The PE clubs led by our specialist has contributed towards activity throughout the school day.
-Relationships with parents appear to be very positive, several parents have provided written and direct verbal feedback; enthusiastically commenting about our PE content and delivery.
-Having established a PE specific twitter account, we can quickly share achievements within PE and once again comments from our parents are very supportive and thankful.
+The PE clubs led by our specialist, combined with our staggered break and lunchtimes, contribute towards activity throughout the school day.
+Relationships with parents are very positive: several parents have provided written and direct verbal feedback, enthusiastically commenting about our PE content and delivery.
+Our PE specific twitter account, alongside Google classroom, was used during lockdown to provide our children with physical challenges to keep their activity levels up during difficult times.
+We also use the account to quickly share achievements within PE and once again comments from our parents are very supportive and thankful.

 3. Increased confidence, knowledge and skills in staff delivering PE

 Since recruiting a PE specialist, Teaching and Learning of PE is consistently outstanding.
 Progress is assessed by teacher observation relevant to the sports being taught within the curriculum.
 Excellent engagement and motivation within PE at BCPS is clear to see.
 This is underlined by exemplary standards of behaviour within these lessons, modelled by our PE specialist who maintains consistent high standards for all of our children.
 Children are actively used to lead part of the lesson, for example in Year 5/6 warm-ups.
 It is also evident that PE lessons at BCPS, are not only solely focussed upon Sport and activity.
 From Year 1 to 6 scientific knowledge relating to the human body, specifically the bones and muscles, is also taught in preparation for Secondary education.